Sami-Leon/plsmmLasso/README.md

 <img src="man/figures/README-unnamed-chunk-11-1.png" width="100%" /><img src="man/figures/README-unnamed-chunk-11-2.png" width="100%" />

-Only one figure is displyed now since there is no grouping variable.
+Only one figure is displayed now since there is no grouping variable.